• COM4: Concrete & concrete

 Albert De la Fuente Spain Universitat Politècnica de Catalunya

-Marija Nedeljković Netherlands TU Delft
+Marija Nedeljković Netherlands Rijkswaterstaat

 Yahya Kurama France Univ. of Notre Dame